zakiraziz/python/README.md

 # 🛠️ Installation

 Ensure Python is installed, then install Pygame:

-bash
-Copy
-Edit
     pip install pygame

-🚀 How to Play
+# 🚀 How to Play
   Run the game using:

-bash
-Copy
-Edit
     python flappy_bird.py

-🔍 Features
+# 🔍 Features
-✅ Simple and fun gameplay
+1. ✅ Simple and fun gameplay
-✅ Randomly generated pipes for a unique experience
+2. ✅ Randomly generated pipes for a unique experience
-✅ Score tracking
+3. ✅ Score tracking
-✅ Smooth physics (gravity & jumping mechanics)
+4. ✅ Smooth physics (gravity & jumping mechanics)

-🔧 Future Improvements
+# 🔧 Future Improvements
-🔊 Add sound effects & background music
+ 1. 🔊 Add sound effects & background music
-🔄 Implement a restart feature
+2. 🔄 Implement a restart feature
-🎨 Improve graphics & animations
+3. 🎨 Improve graphics & animations
-📊 Display a scoreboard
+4. 📊 Display a scoreboard

-🤝 Contributing
+# 🤝 Contributing
   Want to improve the game?
 Fork the repository and submit a pull request!

-📜 License
+# 📜 License
    This project is open-source under the MIT License.

 💡 Enjoy coding and have fun playing! 🎮